DIPlib/diplib/INSTALL_MacOS.md

 These two should be listed together, but the JNI output is only produced on first run.
 Delete the `CMakeCache.txt` file to run `cmake` fresh and see all its output.

 Sometimes the version of JNI found is not the one in the JDK.
-For example, on my Mac it finds the JNI that belongs to Java 6.
+For example, on my Mac it might find the JNI that belongs to Java 6.
 In this case, add `-DJAVA_HOME=<path>` to the `cmake` command line:
 ```bash
 cmake .. -DBIOFORMATS_JAR=$HOME/java/bioformats_package.jar -DJAVA_HOME=/Library/Java/JavaVirtualMachines/jdk1.8.0_121.jdk/Contents/Home/